NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > The Cloud

-".."Cloud" is a buzzword that vaguely suggests the promise and convenience of being able to access files from anywhere.
-But the reality is that the cloud is hardly floating like mist above our heads.
-It's a physical infrastructure, its many computers housed in massive warehouses all over the world.."
-Gizmodo.

-> Cloud Computing

-Computation performed using machines that are "out there in the cloud".
-Generally speaking this refers to computational resources implemented on commodity computer systems that are managed and owned by some other organizations.

-> CloudMan

-define me!
+A network of servers used to store, manage, and process data to achieve efficiencies of scale in completing various computational tasks.
+They are typified by their automation, scalability and opacity.

 > CloudStor

 A free cloud-based file transfer service provided by AARNET.
-Allows researchers to send and receive large files (up to 100Gb)
+Allows researchers to send and receive large files (up to 100Gb) or the big brother CloudStor+ which is an enhanced version of CloudStor that supports secure long-term file storage.

-> CloudStor+

-An enhanced version of CloudStor that supports secure long-term file storage.
- (Free for AAF users, up to 100Gb per user.)

 > Cluster-as-a-service